Noise Figure Cascade Calculator

 - Noise figure depends on frequency, source match, physical temperature, bias, and measurement method.
 Use values measured or specified under compatible conditions.

 - The passive-loss rule assumes the passive element is at the selected reference temperature.
-Hot feedlines, filters, switches, or attenuators can add more noise than the simple insertion-loss rule suggests.
+Hot feedlines, filters, switches, or attenuators can add more noise than the insertion-loss rule suggests.

 Worked Examples:

-SDR receiver with an input filter
+SDR front end with an input filter

-Start from the SDR receiver preset: antenna switch -0.7 dB, LNA +20 dB with 0.9 dB noise figure, image filter -1.2 dB, mixer -6 dB with 7 dB noise figure, and IF amplifier +24 dB with 3 dB noise figure.
-With 200 kHz bandwidth, 10 dB required SNR, and a 2.5 dB target, Total cascade noise figure is about 1.97 dB and Total cascade gain is +36.10 dB.
-Minimum input signal is about -109.00 dBm, and NF target margin is +0.53 dB.
-The Dominant contributor is the LNA at about 47.2% of the excess noise, with the antenna switch still contributing about 30.5% because it sits before the LNA.
+An SDR chain with an antenna switch at -0.7 dB, an LNA at +20 dB and 0.9 dB NF, an image filter at -1.2 dB, a -6 dB mixer with 7 dB NF, and a +24 dB IF amplifier with 3 dB NF lands near Total cascade noise figure of 1.97 dB.
+With 200 kHz bandwidth, 10 dB required SNR, and a 2.5 dB target, Minimum input signal is about -109.00 dBm and NF target margin is about +0.53 dB.
+The LNA is the largest contributor at about 47.2%, while the antenna switch still contributes about 30.5% because it sits before the LNA.

 FAQ: